 Bear in mind that you can take as many agile coaching certifications as you wish — there are far more from other training institutes to choose from.
 You’ll find that each has something slightly different to offer and will help you fine tune your skills.
 To grow your knowledge further, you could also become an associate, professional, and, finally, master accredited coach through the International Coaching Federation (ICF).

 How to Become an Agile Coach in 2020

 This year, more people are choosing to take training courses online, since it may prove impossible to attend in-person courses for at least the next few months.
-Agile coach training offers great opportunity for those who have been laid off due to the pandemic to start a new career.
+Agile coach training offers great opportunity for those who have been laid off to start a new career.
 In fact, companies will likely need agile coaches more than ever, as employees are facing new challenges working from home and may be suffering from a lack of motivation.

 How Much Does an Agile Coach Make?

 The agile coach salary is one of the greatest appeals of the job.
 In 2018, the average base salary of an agile coach was $161,377 — top agile coaches can make as much as $185,000.
 The amount you make will depend on how many projects you can take on, as agile coaches are hired on a contract basis.
 You can expect to earn around $1,000 or more per day.